Good news: recovery statistics are very good for people who receive proper treatment.

 Treatment for valve disease will include a plan to:

 - Assess your need for medication to help manage symptoms.

 - Communicate steps for management, self-care and the importance of follow-up care.

 Generally, once it's determined that a diseased heart valve needs treatment, the available choices are valve repair or valve replacement:

 - Valve repair — which preserves the patient’s valve and leaflets Sometimes repairs require a minimal surgery procedure and other times repairs need a more extensive surgery.
 Repair is most often possible for mitral valve regurgitation and tricuspid valve regurgitation.

-- Valve replacement — which may include a minimally invasive procedure like TAVI.
+- Valve replacement — which may include TAVR (or TAVI) or other minimally invasive procedure.
 In many cases, the best long-term solution may require a more involved surgery such as the Ross procedure or the insertion of a new tissue or manufactured valve.